WNderitu/data_science_capstone_project/README.md

 - training json file
 - test json file

 The dataset consists of 1,328 microscopic images of blood smears.
+A class label and set of bounding box coordinates were given for each cell.

 The various categories to be detected are 7.
 - Red Blood Cell (uninfected)